Discover Colombia : Nature (Biodiversity / Fauna & Flora)

 At sea and in the rivers

 With its 2,900 km of coastline, Colombia is a delight for divers, fishermen and surfers.
-A trip to the Caribbean coast is an opportunity to observe a multitude of colorful fish, but it is especially by reaching the archipelago of San Andrés, Providencia and Santa Catalina, and its well named "sea of seven colors", that divers will take a lot of pleasure.
-In the Seaflower Biosphere Reserve, the volcanic island of Providencia is a hidden treasure for scuba diving and snorkeling enthusiasts.
-Located on the world's third largest barrier reef, its crystal clear waters make it easy to spot a myriad of colorful fish, manta rays, giant turtles and even reef sharks.
-Speaking of sharks, the island of Malpelo, in the Pacific this time, is nicknamed the world capital of shark diving.
-The setting is much more hostile around this craggy rock, 500 km off the coast, where you can only go on diving cruises.
-Groups of hundreds of hammerhead sharks roam around, but also silk sharks, whale sharks (the biggest fish in the world), in addition to eagle rays, flying fish and schools of tuna.
+A trip to the Caribbean coast is an opportunity to observe a multitude of colorful fish, but it's above all when you reach the archipelago of San Andrés, Providencia and Santa Catalina, and its aptly named "Sea of Seven Colors", that divers will be in for a real treat.
+In the Seaflower Biosphere Reserve, the volcanic island of Providencia is a hidden treasure for scuba divers and snorkelers alike.
+Located on the world's third largest barrier reef, its crystal-clear waters make it easy to observe a myriad of colorful fish, manta rays, giant tortoises and even reef sharks.
+Speaking of sharks, the Pacific island of Malpelo has been dubbed the world capital of shark diving.
+The setting is much more hostile around this craggy rock, 500 km off the coast, which can only be visited on diving cruises.
+Groups of hundreds of hammerheads roam here, as well as silky sharks, whale sharks (the world's largest fish), eagle rays, flying fish and schools of tuna.
 But the king here is the ferocious shark.
-Malpelo is one of the few places in the world where you can hope to get close to this shark with its menacing teeth, which can reach five meters long.
-It lives in the deep sea and only comes up at certain times of the year, when the surface waters are cold.
+Malpelo is one of the few places in the world where you can hope to get close to this menacingly toothy shark, which can grow up to five meters long.
+It lives at great depths and only comes up at certain times of the year, when the surface waters are cold.
 Another Pacific island also attracts divers: Gorgona.
-Located off the coast of Guapi, this very wild island, known for having been used as a penitentiary ("the Colombian Alcatraz") and for sheltering 4 species of deadly snakes, is also an excellent diving spot.
-Dolphins, sea turtles, sperm whales and humpback whales can be seen there, which come to mate in the area between June and October.
+Located off the coast of Guapí, this very wild island, known for having been used as a penitentiary ("Colombia's Alcatraz") and for housing 4 species of deadly snakes, is also an excellent diving spot.
+Dolphins, sea turtles, sperm whales and humpback whales can be seen mating in the area between June and October.
 But you don't have to leave the coast to see the whales.
-These giants of the sea (30 tons and 14 m long on average) approach the continent at the same period, and especially between July and September.
-You can admire their spectacular jumps from the beach, not far from Buenaventura, in Ladrilleros, Juanchaco and La Barra, but also in Chocó.
-The Ensenada de Utría National Natural Park, between El Valle and Nuquí, is one of the whales' favorite places to give birth, as is Cupica Bay, north of Bahía Solano.
-After the largest marine mammal, go to the rivers of the Amazon or Orinoco basins to observe the largest freshwater dolphin.
-The pink dolphin, or tonina, is an animal as fascinating as it is mysterious, the origin of many legends.
-It can be seen in the lake of Tarapoto near Puerto Nariño, or in the fishy waters of Puerto Carreño (Vichada), at the confluence of the Meta and Orenoque rivers.
+These giants of the sea (averaging 30 tonnes and 14 m in length) approach the mainland at the same time, especially between July and September.
+You can admire their spectacular leaps from the beach not far from Buenaventura, in Ladrilleros, Juanchaco and La Barra, but also in Chocó.
+Ensenada de Utría National Natural Park, between El Valle and Nuquí, is one of the whales' favorite calving grounds, as is Cupica Bay, north of Bahía Solano.
+After the largest marine mammal, head for the rivers of the Amazon or Orinoco basins to observe the largest freshwater dolphin.
+The pink dolphin, or tonina, is an animal as fascinating as it is mysterious, and the source of many legends.
+It can be seen in Lake Tarapoto near Puerto Nariño, or in the fish-filled waters of Puerto Carreño (Vichada), at the confluence of the Meta and Orenoque rivers.

 Bird and butterfly paradise

 Colombia is the country with the greatest variety of birds in the world.
-Its 1,963 species recorded in 2021 (20% of the species recorded on earth) represent more than the species of North America and Europe combined!
-Macaws and other colorful parrots, toucans with oversized beaks and tiny hummingbirds are numerous.
-Colombia is focusing more and more on bird tourism, birdwatching , which attracts passionate travelers, ready to do anything to photograph the rare bird.
-And Colombia has a lot of them, with not less than 80 endemic species!
-The observation sites are numerous: Chocó, Valle del Cauca, Amazonia, Sierra Nevada de Santa Marta and Eje Cafetero, among others.
-Geographical conditions, food, habitat and time of year influence the location of the birds.
-A Guide to the Birds of Colombia and its Spanish version Guía ilustrada de la Avifauna Colombiana are considered the reference for birdwatchers.
-The website www.birdsofcolombia.com is also an excellent source of information for enthusiasts.
+Its 1,963 species recorded in 2021 (20% of all species recorded on earth) represent more than the species of North America and Europe combined!
+Macaws and other multicolored parrots, toucans with oversized beaks and tiny hummingbirds abound.
+Colombia is increasingly focusing on birdwatching tourism, attracting enthusiastic travellers desperate to photograph the rare bird.
+And Colombia has plenty of them, with no fewer than 80 endemic species!
+Birdwatching sites abound: Chocó, Valle del Cauca, Amazonia, Sierra Nevada de Santa Marta and Eje Cafetero, among others.
+Geographical and dietary conditions, habitat and time of year all influence the location of the birds.
+A Guide to the Birds of Colombia and its Spanish-language version, Guía ilustrada de la Avifauna Colombiana, are considered the reference for birdwatchers.
+The www.birdsofcolombia.com website is also an excellent source of information for birdwatchers.

-Colombia is also home to the most butterfly species in the world: 3,642 species of butterflies and 2,085 subspecies were recorded by the Natural History Museum in London in 2021, which is 20% of all lepidopteran species currently known on the planet.
-The most famous of them is undoubtedly the morpho, a very large butterfly (12 to 20 cm wingspan) that is frequently seen in forests along waterways.
-With its wings of a magnificent metallic blue, it is easy to recognize!
+Colombia is also home to the world's largest number of butterfly species: 4,000 butterfly species and 2,085 subspecies have been recorded by the Natural History Museum in London in 2021, representing 20% of all lepidopteran species currently known on the planet.
+The most famous of these is undoubtedly the morpho, a very large butterfly (12 to 20 cm wingspan) frequently seen in forests along watercourses.
+With its magnificent metallic blue wings, it's easy to recognize!

 Animals in the wallet!

-Watch your coins: since 2012, the Colombian peso has featured some of Colombia's iconic species!
+Take a look at your coins: since 2012, the Colombian peso has featured some of Colombia's most emblematic species!
 The spectacled bear, which hides in the Andean rainforests, appears on the $50 coin.
-The frailejón, the endemic plant of the páramo, appears on the $100 coin, while the Ara macao, a beautiful parrot with the red, yellow and blue colors of the Colombian flag, is worth double: $200.
-The "glass frog", with a translucent chest through which the lungs, intestines and even the heartbeat of the amphibian can be seen, is entitled to the $500 coin.
-Finally, the $1,000 coin pays tribute to the Caretta caretta, one of the five species of sea turtles (out of seven in the world) that frequent the Colombian coast.
+The frailejón, the endemic plant of the páramo, appears on the $100 coin, while the Ara macao, a magnificent parrot in the red, yellow and blue colors of the Colombian flag, is worth twice as much: $200.
+The "glass frog", with its translucent chest through which the amphibian's lungs, intestines and even heartbeat can be seen, is entitled to the $500 coin.
+Finally, the $1,000 coin pays tribute to the Caretta caretta, one of the five species of sea turtle (out of seven worldwide) that frequent the Colombian coast.